OBJET D’ART EXCERPT

 had traveled back in time to film it for him.

-If this wasn’t personally world-shattering enough for Sean,
+If this wasn’t personally world-shattering enough for

-featuring people who could not have been present at the
+impossible events featuring people who could not have

-time.
-Here was photographic evidence that time travel was
+been present at the time.
+Here was photographic evidence

-not only possible, but occurred on a frequent basis.
-These
+that time travel was not only possible, but occurred on a

-were pictures of his grandfather, Paul, and Elyse during
+frequent basis.
+These were pictures of his grandfather,

-historic moments in time.
-Elyse and Paul at the failed
+Paul, and Elyse during historic moments in time.
+Elyse and

-Reagan assassination attempt in 1981.
-Elyse filming the
+Paul at the failed Reagan assassination attempt in 1981.

-1963 assassination of President Kennedy at Dealey Plaza in
+Elyse filming the 1963 assassination of President Kennedy

-the now-iconic guise of the Babushka Lady.
-Pictures of
+at Dealey Plaza in the now-iconic guise of the Babushka

-Elyse out of scenes described in Paul’s World War II journal.
+Lady.
+Pictures of Elyse out of scenes described in Paul’s

-Sean just saw her forty-five minutes before, and she
+World War II journal.
+Sean just saw her forty-five minutes

-These were both life-altering discoveries, not only for him,
+These were both life-altering discoveries, not only for

-his main concern right now seemed to be hunger.
+But his main concern right now seemed to be hunger.
 He

 hadn’t eaten anything since roughly four-o-clock that day